diwansinghchauhan/Hand-Gesture-Based-Controls-for-Virtual-Object-Interaction/README.md

 # Hand Gesture-Based Controls for Virtual Object Interaction

 This project focuses on implementing hand gesture-based controls for interacting with virtual objects in a 3D environment.
-Using Python's OpenCV and CVZone libraries, we track hand movements in real-time within PyCharm.
+Using Python's OpenCV and CVZone libraries, i track hand movements in real-time within PyCharm.
 The tracked data is then transferred to Unity 3D environment for further processing.
 Additionally, Visual Studio Code is utilized for writing C# code to integrate hand tracking functionality into Unity.

 ## Screenshots